Evemose/aionys/README.md

 ### Important Note

 When running the front-end in Docker (or in any environment where frontend and backend apps run on different hosts), set `NEXT_PUBLIC_ACTIVE_PROFILE` and `SPRING_PROFILE_ACTIVE` to `dev` in corresponding `.env` files due to specifics of cross-origin cookie sharing requiring HTTPS communication for `SameSite=None` cookies that are used for authentication.
+In `dev` profile, tokens are also sent in response body for login request, and stored on client in `localStorage` along with cookies.
+This is not safe and should not be used in production, but does the trick for local development.
+For production, concider using HTTPS communication instead of HTTP, and disable `dev` profile.
+This will disable localStorage-based auth.

 ### 3. Run the Entire Application